Printmaking Tools That Work

 Hi, I'm Graham, a printmaker and designer in Columbus, Ohio.

-Every tool here started as something I needed and couldn't find anywhere else.
+Every tool here started as something I needed and couldn't find.
 I design and test each one before it goes to the shop.
-If I wouldn't use it myself, I won't sell it.
+If I wouldn't use it myself, it doesn't get listed.

 If you're into linocut, block printing, or just getting your hands inky, you're in the right place.